When to use AI agents (and when not to)

 Key Takeaways

-• An AI agent's defining trait is autonomy across multiple steps: plan, act, check the result, decide what to do next — without a human confirming each action.
+• An AI agent's defining trait is autonomy across multiple steps: plan, act, check the result, decide what to do next.
+No human confirmation at each step.

 • The clearest signal you need an agent: your current automation breaks on 20-30% of cases.
 That exception bucket is where agents earn their cost.